 New England Law | Boston is “on the cutting edge in terms of meeting the needs of students who are parents,” according to Student Lawyer magazine.

-New England Law enrolls students for the start of the academic year in August, with an application deadline of March 15.
-Because of the Special Part-Time Division’s popularity, interested students are encouraged to submit their applications early.
+New England Law | Boston enrolls students for the start of the academic year in August.
+Because of the Special Part-Time division’s popularity, interested students are encouraged to submit their applications early.

-Students in good standing at other accredited law schools may be considered for transfer into the Special Part-Time Program.
+Students in good standing at other accredited law schools may be considered for transfer into the Special Part-Time Law Program.
 In some cases, enrollment for such transfer students may be arranged for the second semester of an academic year.

-Tuition and Fees
+Special Part-Time JD Program Tuition and Fees

-Most Special Part-Time students carry approximately the same course load as Day Part-Time and Evening Part-Time students, so they pay the same tuition and fees.
+Most Special Part-Time law students carry approximately the same course load as Day Part-Time and Evening Part-Time students, so they pay the same tuition and fees.
 If a student carries fewer than eight credits, the tuition may be reduced pro rata, but the basic fees are not reduced.

 Additional Programs Offered